mindsdb/mindsdb-docs-old/mindsdb-docs/docs/integrations/UseMindsDBinSage.md

 title: Train and host MindsDB models
 ---

-The following section explaines how to train and host models using [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/).
+The following section explains how to train and host models using [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/).

 ## Create Train Job